-Mexico: ITESM - All three locations, Monterrey, Estado de Mexico, and Queretaro, offer internships with an internship class that works as the BBA internship class.
-Students are eligible if participating on the BBA exchange to ITESM.
+Mexico: ITESM – Students participating in our BBA exchange program with ITESM in Queretaro, Mexico, may do a professional internship which includes an internship class that satisfies the McCombs internship requirement.
 The internship application requires a transcript, two passport-sized photos, a resume in English and Spanish, a short essay about the field in which you would like to work, a letter of recommendation from a professor (you can use the same recommendation that is submitted for your UT study abroad application), and US $100 admission fee.
 Learn more.

 Spain: CIEE Seville Business and Society Program - A combined study abroad and internship program during fall or spring semester available through the affiliated study abroad provider, CIEE.
 Interested students should contact an advisor from the UT Study Abroad Office.

 Students on the CIEE program: live with a host family in Seville; take an intensive Spanish for Business class; enroll in 12 credit hours among mostly MKT, FIN, MAN, ECO, IB, OM and SPN classes, receive assistance in preparing a resume and cover letter in Spanish; research participating companies and positions available; and attend an internship fair where company representatives interview students in Spanish.
 Internships are unpaid.
 The better the student’s Spanish skills, the more options they will have.
+Students also enroll in a 3-hour class related to the internship and, assuming the internship meets for at least 160 hours and at least 6 weeks, this class will transfer back to UT as the McCombs internship class.
 Learn more.